CHT2531/simple-progressive-web-app/README.md

 ## Running the Example
 * Place the files on a web server.
 * View the site using chrome.
-* Use the developer tools and the application tab to check the caching
+* Use the developer tools and the Application tab to check the resources have been cached
 * Switch off the network connection in Chrome and refresh the page.
-    * Check the network tab to make sure resources are being served from cache.
+    * Check the Network tab to make sure resources are being served from cache.
 * Click the 'Add to homescreen' button.
 Accept the prompt and check this works i.e. an icon has been added to the desktop and clicking this opens the app.

 ## On your own
 * Try adding another HTML page to the site.
 Add a link to this new page.
+Make sure users can navigate between the two pages of the site.
 * Modify *sw.js* so that this new page will be cached.
 * Modify the manifest file e.g. change the name of the app, change the background colour.
 * Uninstall the app and use the Application tab in Chrome to delete any caching for the site
-* Open the app again and check that you changes have taken effect.
+* Open the app again and check that your changes have taken effect.

 ## Finding out more